robmueller/mail-imaptalk/README.md

         The string/data in the value is sent as an IMAP literal regardless of the actual data in the string/data.

+    - 'Binary'

+        The string/data in the value is sent as an IMAP literal8 regardless of the actual data in the string/data.
+        (see RFC 3516)

     - 'Quote'

         The string/data in the value is sent as an IMAP quoted string